Is broken heart syndrome real?

 It certainly seems so.
 Think about how your “heart hurts” upon learning upsetting news, or if you’ve ever said your “heart feels like it’s broken” after a relationship ended.

-“Most cases are caused by an intense emotional stressor, although sometimes, the stressor can be physical,” says Dr. Bruce Greenspahn, interventional cardiologist at the Advocate Heart Institute at Lutheran General Hospital.
+“Most cases are caused by an intense emotional stressor, although sometimes, the stressor can be physical,” says Dr. Bruce Greenspahn, an interventional cardiologist at the Advocate Heart Institute at Advocate Lutheran General.

 “In particular, we are worried about a blockage of the artery on the front of the heart, which is the most dangerous kind,” says Dr. Greenspahn.